elgenio123/tsp-python/readme.md

 - **Population Initialization:** The initial population of solutions is generated intelligently using [explain how you generate the initial population].

 - **Crossover and Mutation:** Genetic operators such as crossover and mutation are applied to evolve the population towards better solutions.
+Mutqtion operqtion in this program is done AI guarded using tensorflow and keras

 ## Getting Started
 ### Prerequisites